NewSpaceNYC/Starseed/ROADMAP.md

  - companies that can opt-in to the monthly milestone prize via equity or cash buy-in.
  - So for example, companies that haven’t reached a milestone of 10k in sales can opt-in for the 10k milestone leaderboard prize for that month and every month until they make that milestone.

 ### equity deals
  - equity can be sold, traded
   - for example, let’s say a company wants to sell some of it’s shares, it does so on the platform either by selling unvested shares or making a board-member decision to dilute shares and sell them. this way you could also offer a kickstarter and/or Gust type fundraising campaign where people can contribute to the project simply with their money contribution(s).
+ - equity for ideamen
+  - Submit ideas to Starseed and let the community manage it's development
  - No equity down
   - Use the platform for free, no commitments, insert cash or equity per bounty as needed.
 We act as the trusty escrow to your bounty hunters.

 ### perfect for hackathons
  - I read a quote on the site saying it was like a on-going hackathon.